harshhh28/Stock-Price-Predictor/README.md

 # Stock-Price-Predictor 📈💰

 This project is a stock price predictor that uses Linear Regression to predict the future stock prices of a company (HDFC Bank Ltd).
-The dataset used in this project is the historical stock prices of HDFC Bank Ltd. (HDFCBANK) from Jan'96 to April'23.
+The dataset used in this project is the historical stock prices of HDFC Bank Ltd. (HDFCBANK) from Jan'96 to Apr'23.

 ## Dataset 🗄️

-The dataset used in this project consists of historical stock prices of HDFC Bank Ltd. (HDFCBANK) from 1996 to Aug'2023.
+The dataset used in this project consists of historical stock prices of HDFC Bank Ltd. (HDFCBANK) from January 1996 to April 2023.
 You can find the dataset in the `data` folder.
 The dataset was taken from <a href="https://www.kaggle.com/datasets/gianetan/hdfc-bank-stock-market-data-jan-96july-22" target="_blank">Kaggle</a>.

 ## Methodology 🧮